kevinolega/homepage/assets/pages/jujitsu.md

 	+ Eventually ran out of stamina and fell under side control.
 	+ Attempted to use the side control escape that we learned recently.
 	+ Unable to escape side control and time ran out.

+---
+### 2022-10-14-Friday

+1 Breaking Guard 1

+- Stand up
+- Knee to the butt
+- Sit back

+2 Breaking Guard 2

+- Twist to one side
+- Hand on Knee
+- Opposite hand on the hop
+- Twist to the opposite side while standing up

+3 Breaking guard 2

+- Kimura
+- Back take then Choke

+Learned how to take the back from closed guard.

+Tips: Learn as much as I can about closed guard.

+---